grassrootseconomics/docs.grassecon.org/docs/edu/faq.md

 * What are Community Inclusion Currencies (CICs)?
-    * CICs are tradable **Vouchers, redeemable for goods and/or services** of participating individuals, organizations, schools, shops, groups, farms, and clinics.
-Anyone can create their own CIC which acts as **a local means of trade and exchange **that does not replace but rather supplements (tops-up) lacking national currency.
+    * CICs are tradable **Vouchers, redeemable as payment for goods and/or services** of issuers or other participating individuals, organizations, schools, shops, groups, farms, and clinics.
+Anyone can create their own CIC which can act as **a local means of trade and exchange** that does not replace but rather supplements (tops-up) lacking national currency.
 Through increasing trade by matching unmet local needs with under-utilized local resources CICs enable sustainable economic, environmental and social development.
 Here you can see our definition of a [Voucher](/legal/).
-    * Note that we will often call all CICs on Sarafu Network a *Sarafu* (which means currency in Kiswahili).
+    * Note that we will often call all CICs on Sarafu Network a Voucher or *Sarafu*  (which means currency in Kiswahili).
-* How do you create a CIC?
+* How do you create a CIC / Voucher / Sarafu?
-    * People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee or Commitment Agreement - see [Operations](/operations/).
+    * People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee or Commitment Agreement - see Voucher creation under [Operations](/ops/).
 * What is my CIC’s exchange rate?
     * When creating a CIC you specify the unit of account.
-Generally issuers create CICs denominated 1:1 with national currency to make their usage easier, but others will choose units of account like fresh water.
+Generally issuers create CICs denominated in a small unit of their services or goods, like on minute of specific work or 1 egg.
-    * There is no official exchange for CICs and national currency - the only guarantee is redemption for goods and services of the issuers - as payment in-lieu of or in addition to national currency.
+    * There is no official exchange for CICs and national currency - the only guarantee is redemption for goods and services of the issuers - as payment in-lieu of, or in addition to national currency.
 *  How do you get more CIC?
     * **Buying: **By allowing users to buy your goods or services using CIC, this is considered barter trade as you should be able to spend the CIC you receive back at other users in the community.
 This doesn’t change the CICs exchange value. n.b.
 You could also call this **selling** your Vouchers in-kind.
 Note that while vouchers can be exchanged for other vouchers or goods and services they can also be exchanged for (purchased with) national currency - but there is no guarantee of redemption for national currency.
     * **Creating/Minting: **People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee as part of their Membership Agreement - see [Operations](/ops/).
     * **Redistribution:** A group creating a CIC may give out CIC to members and collect it back as a tax and redistribute for community support.
-* What is the difference between Sarafu (SRF) and other Sarafu/CICs on Sarafu Network
+* What is the difference between Sarafu (SRF) and other Vouchers/CICs on Sarafu Network
-    * **Become a user:** When someone first creates a CIC wallet on Sarafu Network they get some Sarafu (SRF) tokens.
-These tokens are used to train people how to use the system and prepare for making their own CIC.
+    * **Become a user:** When someone first creates a CIC wallet on Sarafu Network they get some (currently 5 but it may change depending on the supply avalible) Sarafu (SRF) tokens.
+These Vouchers are used to train people how to use the system and prepare for making their own CIC.
     * **Refer to new users: **Sarafu (SRF) is often given as a reward to the first person who trades with a new user.
-    * SRF is the CIC of Grassroots Economics Foundation and redeemable for our services such as Voucher creation and training.
+    * SRF is the Voucher of Grassroots Economics Foundation and redeemable for our services such as Voucher creation and training.
 * What are the benefits of using CICs?
     * **Meet basic needs:** enable people and their community to meet daily needs during the hard times of the month or year or during a crisis.
     * **Increase trade:** increase your daily sales and customers; and to save more National Currency for needs outside the community.